SirUli/homeassistant-magicmirror/magic_mirror/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

-1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
+1. [Add the add-on repository][repository] to your Hass.io instance in the Supervisor section.
 1. Install the "MagicMirror²" add-on.
 1. Start the "MagicMirror²" add-on
 1. Check the logs of the "MagicMirror²" add-on to see if everything went well.